-JPRS CA Certification Practice Statement Version 1.50
+JPRS CA Certification Practice Statement Version 1.52

+9.15 Compliance with Applicable Laws 50

-9.16 Miscellaneous Provisions.
-50 9.17 Other Provisions 51
+9.16 Miscellaneous Provisions 50

+9.17 Other Provisions 51

 1. Introduction

 1.1 Overview

 This document, the JPRS CA Certification Practice Statement (hereinafter referred to as "this CPS"), stipulates policies regarding the operation of a Certification Authority (hereinafter referred to as the "CA") established by Japan Registry Services Co., Ltd. (hereinafter referred to as "JPRS") for the purpose of providing the JPRS Digital Certificate Issuance Services.